 Looking for the best camera (point and shoot or DSLR), lens, or other photography gear and equipment to buy?
-This photography buying guide offers helpful “real world” ratings and reviews on photography equipment from a professional photographer (me).
-Although my specialty is landscape and travel photography at Disneyland and Walt Disney World, the gear reviewed can be used in a whole range of photographic scenarios.
-(Note: this guide was most recently updated in August 2013 to cover new products.)
+This photography buying guide offers helpful “real world” ratings and reviews on photography equipment from an experienced photographer (take a look at my photo galleries to see my work).
+Although my specialty is landscape and travel photography, the gear reviewed can be used in a whole range of photographic scenarios.
+(Note: this guide was most recently updated in February 2014 to cover new products.)

 The Photographer’s Eye - Great composition is paramount to a great photo, but unfortunately it’s one of those things that’s difficult to learn.
 This book helps any aspiring photographer really learn composition.
 This is a book to read over and over again.
 Definitely the second-most important book to own on photography and one that’s become a recent favorite of mine.